-My happiness results from keeping a sane balance between achievements and what Jim Carrey calls "freedom of concern"1.
+I believe happiness results from keeping a sane balance between achievements and what Jim Carrey calls "freedom of concern"1.
 I like to work and I love to daydream.
-As much as daydreaming is about wandering, work and personal achievements are about focusing, which in turn requires motivation, clarity of purpose and control, all of them sustained by discipline.
+As much as daydreaming is about wandering, work and personal achievements are about focusing, which in turn requires motivation, clarity of purpose and control, all of them sustained by some kind of discipline.

-Very often, your to-do list becomes your enemy.
-Because it gives you a false sense of control, it slowly erodes your goals' clarity, which weakens your motivation.
-You end up being controlled by a list of things to do instead of focusing on doing them.
-You hope that your tool will help you achieve self-discipline instead of disciplining yourself to use it the right way.
+Your to-do list can become your enemy.
+Sometimes it gives you a false sense of control, it slowly erodes your goals' clarity, which then weakens your motivation.
+You end up being controlled by your list of things to do and remember instead of focusing on doing them.
+You end up hoping that your tool will help you achieve self-discipline instead of disciplining yourself to use it the right way.

 So what is the right way?

-Here are the principles I gathered from years of (mis)using to-do lists2:
+Here are the principles I gathered from years of (mis/ab)using to-do lists2:

-Write less to-do items and more notes.
+- Write Less tasks and more notes.
 Notes and "remember" lists are always good.
 But do not blur the line between what you want to remember and what you need to do3.
 Your to-do list should be a list of things to do, not things to remember.
 To-do lists should describe what you must do, not what you want to do, which belongs on the "remember" list until you really must do it.

-Don't overload tasks with details, don't overload your agenda with tasks and don't mix notes and tasks—that's basically it.
+Don't overload your agenda with tasks, don't overload tasks with details, don't mix tasks and notes—that's basically it.

 How do these principles help with using a to-do list efficiently?

-Writing self-contained tasks reinforces your sense of clarity4, keeping a minimal agenda lets you in control, and richer notes will nurture your motivation, while a minimal list of tasks will help boosting your sense of achievement.
+Keeping a minimal agenda lets you in control, writing self-contained tasks reinforces your sense of clarity4, richer notes nurtures your motivation, while a minimal list of to-do items helps boosting your sense of achievement.